Sixth Lake

-Sixth Lake is a lake located by Inlet, New York.
+Sixth Lake is located near Inlet, New York.
 It is part of the Fulton Chain Lakes.
 The inlet is connected to Seventh Lake by a channel and the outlet is connected to Fifth Lake by a creek.
 Fish species present in the lake are brown trout, lake whitefish, lake trout, smelt, splake, rainbow trout, white sucker, black bullhead, yellow perch, and pumpkinseed sunfish.
 There is access via a channel from Seventh Lake.